mbabynames search ✿

 Cormac John

-Cormac carries the meaning "noble and strong" while John brings "God is gracious".
+Cormac carries the meaning "charioteer" while John brings "God is gracious".
 Said together, Cormac John has both weight and warmth.
 At 2 syllables, Cormac needs a shorter middle to stay balanced.
 John does that.

 Cormac Finn